Tragus Piercing Pain: Factors And Ways To Minimize it

 • Aftercare

-Proper aftercare plans greatly impact the degree of pain felt during the healing process.
-Use a sterile saline solution or antibacterial soap to gently clean the piercing twice a day (2).
+Proper aftercare practices greatly impact the degree of pain felt during the healing process.
+Cleaning the area during the healing process is important.
+If you are wondering how to clean ear piercing the right way, use a sterile saline solution or antibacterial soap twice a day (2).
 After cleaning, make sure you rinse well to prevent residue buildup.
 Keep your new piercing dry and from being touched, twisted, or bumped.
 Try to sleep on the opposite side and let hot water run over it when taking a shower to help reduce swelling.

 • Jewelry Type And Size